Oriented Temperley--Lieb algebras and combinatorial Kazhdan--Lusztig theory

-It has a basis which is in natural bijection with the set $\mathbb{DT}[C_n]$ consisting of all (decorated) $n+1$-tangle with no loops and at most one decoration on each strand and satisfying one of the following (mutually exclusive) conditions. \begin{enumerate}[leftmargin=*] \item The first northern vertex is connected to the first southern vertex by an undecorated strand. \item The first northern vertex is connected to the first southern vertex by a decorated strand and there is at least one northern and one southern arc. \item The strands emerging from the first northern and southern vertices are distinct and both decorated. \end{enumerate} \end{thm}
+It has a basis given by the set of all $(n+1)$-tangles with no loops and at most one decoration on each strand and satisfying one of the following (mutually exclusive) conditions. \begin{enumerate}[leftmargin=*] \item The leftmost northern vertex is connected to the leftmost southern vertex by an undecorated strand. \item The leftmost northern vertex is connected to the leftmost southern vertex by a decorated strand and there is at least one northern and one southern arc. \item The strands emerging from the leftmost northern and southern vertices are distinct and both decorated. \end{enumerate} We denote the set of all such $(n+1)$-tangles by $\mathbb{DT}[C_n]$. \end{thm}